MoserMichael/python-obj-system/gen-iterator.md

 # <a id='s2' />AsyncIO, there is much more!

+This is a very large API, and it has undergone many changes since it was introduced.
+I probably will not be able to present the whole asyncio api here, instead i will focus on a few of the more interesting use cases.

-AsyncIO is a feature, that has been added to python 3.7, so let us therefore check, that we are runnng on the correct python interpreter
+AsyncIO is a feature, that has reached a more or less mature state, beginning with python 3.7, so let us therefore check, that we are runnng on the correct python interpreter.

 __Source:__